ojaksch/MiSTer_tty2tft/Setup.md

 `wget https://raw.githubusercontent.com/ojaksch/tty2tft/main/installer.sh -O - | bash -s -- TEST`
 This will flash a simple and looping graphics demo.
 If you see a message while flashing like
-> WARNING: Failed to communicate with the flash chip... then the ESP doesn't reset quick enough.
+> WARNING: Failed to communicate with the flash chip...

+then the ESP doesn't reset quick enough.
 Just rerun the line from above.
-If flash happened successfuly and demo works, just continue - otherwise stop here, check your hardware/cabling and call for help then.
+If flash happened successfuly and demo works (ILI9341 only), just continue - otherwise stop here, check your hardware/cabling and call for help then.

 - Type in the following line:
 `wget https://raw.githubusercontent.com/ojaksch/tty2tft/main/installer.sh -O - | bash -s -- IDENTIFY`